TheComputerM/svelte-materialify/README.md

 **Currently In Active Development**

-A better material design framework for Svelte. _(much like [Vuetify](https://vuetifyjs.com/))_.
-With full support for light and dark themes and customisability.
+A better Material UI design framework for Svelte with full support for light / dark themes and customisability.

 This is still in development.
 To contribute, please read [CONTRIBUTING.md](./CONTRIBUTING.md) and open a PR.